 INTRODUCTION

-TQT studies are currently the accepted method for investigating QTc interval changes of therapeutic and supratherapeutic doses of new compounds [1].
+Thorough QT/QTc (TQT) studies (TQT) studies are currently the accepted method for investigating QTc interval changes of therapeutic and supratherapeutic doses of new compounds [1].
 However, Phase I studies often use doses up to the maximum tolerated dose (MTD) achieving plasma concentrations above those that will be seen during later stages of development, making single ascending dose and multiple ascending dose studies the ideal candidates for incorporation of early QT assessment.
-Traditionally ECG monitoring in these studies was very limited, primarily addressing subject safety, and looking to exclude only large electrocardiographic abnormalities and electrocardiogram (ECG) variability could be a result of trial design issues such as number and duration of ECGs, lack of ECG replicates and difficulty in control external environmental conditions such as stress.
-In addition, QT-RR hysteresis (the time lag of QT interval adaptation to heart rate changes) following changes in heart rate is an important factor in the variability of recorded ECG data and the outcome of QTc analysis [2, 3, 4].
+Traditionally ECG monitoring in these studies was very limited, primarily addressing subject safety, and looking to exclude only large electrocardiographic abnormalities, mainly because smaller changes may be dwarfed by electrocardiogram (ECG) variability which would be the result of trial design issues such as number and duration of ECGs, lack of ECG replicates and difficulty in control external environmental conditions such as subject stress.
+In addition, QT-RR hysteresis (the time lag of QT interval adaptation to heart rate changes) following changes in heart rate is an important factor considerably influencing the variability of recorded ECG data and the outcome of QTc analysis [2, 3, 4].

 The power of Phase I studies to detect QT interval changes can be improved by reduction of variability in the QT interval measurements.
-It has been speculated that quality QT data in single ascending dose and multiple ascending dose first in human studies can be collected without compromising the QT assessment by modifying the trial design features to integrate robust ECG monitoring and analyses [5-7].
-ECG recordings should be performed at time points around Cmax and the assessment should be conducted according to a controlled standardised procedure.
-Introduction of continuous Holter recordings has also become advantageous despite the common noise associated with the electrocardiographic signal.
-Furthermore, Holter ECG recordings can be available for retrospective analysis in a more intensive QT assessment in clinical trials and snapshots can be extracted according to the drug pharmacokinetic profile.
+It has been speculated that quality QT data in single ascending dose and multiple ascending dose, first in human studies can be collected without compromising the QT assessment by modifying the trial design features to integrate robust ECG monitoring and analyses [5-7].
+ECG recordings should be performed at time points around Cmax and the assessment should be conducted according to a controlled, standardised procedure.
+Introduction of continuous Holter recordings has also become advantageous despite the issue of common noise associated with the electrocardiographic signal, collected via this route.
+Furthermore, Holter ECG recordings can be available for retrospective analysis in a more rigourous QT assessment in clinical trials and snapshots can be extracted according to the drug pharmacokinetic profile.
+Holter ECG recordings have considerable advantages over static 12 lead snapshots giving information on the potential for drugs to cause chronotropic incompetence (ability of subjects to increase heart rate with activity), frequency of ventricular ectopics which could give rise to atrial and ventricular tachyarrhythmias, loss of nighttime bradycardia during sleep or excess bradycardia during sleep and heart rate variability in a crude format.
+Proving data quality standards are met here would therefore be helpful.

 The use of an appropriate method for the measurement of QT and RR interval is therefore critical for the detection of small QTc effects in Phase I studies.
 The first study to compare the standard 12-lead ECG and digital 12-lead Holter recorders showed that these different methods provide equal value in the assessment of drug-induced changes from baseline in QT/QTc and RR intervals [8].
-A meta-analysis study investigating the effects of (a) the baseline correction method (b) the design (c) the ECG recording method demonstrated that only the ECG recording method had a significant impact on data variability and that digitally recorded 12-lead Standard bedside ECG were superior when compared to digital 12-lead Holter ECG recordings [9].
+A meta-analysis study investigating the effects of (a) the baseline correction method (b) the design (c) the ECG recording method demonstrated that only the ECG recording method had a significant impact on data variability and that digitally recorded 12-lead Standard bedside ECG was superior to capturing electrocardiographic changes when compared to digital 12-lead Holter ECG recordings [9].

 In this study, the central level and variability of two commonly used digital ECG recording methods: 12-lead bedside ECG and 12-lead Holter ECG that were recorded simultaneously in the same subject, were compared and assessed using a mixed model approach.